tmasch/bpf_be/documentation/Iconobase - Classes.md

 The Option record is the second part of describing iconographical variants, if the Criterion record poses a question, the Option record suggests a potential answer.
 This record is more complex than the Criterion record, since it is - like the Iconography record, linked to Option records.

 ![Create](./class_diagrams/option.png)

 **Attributes:**
 - external references can exist, sometimes Iconclass calls has separate notations for what would here be variants.
 - name_preferred and name_short are two different variants of the name. name_preferred is used as a stand-alone name, and name_short together with the name of the Criterion, e.g. there may be the Criterion "with Joseph", name_short of one option would be 'no', and name_preferred 'without Joseph'
+- name_translated will probably be only used in the context of heraldry, as translation of heraldic terms, e.g. "gold" for "or".
+I am not sure if one would also need translations for the shorter form (which are only seen by editors)
 - search_term: terms used for search, e.g., in the above example, the Option 'with Joseph' might have 'Joseph' as additional search tame, e.g. for a search "Adoration Magi Joseph", whereas "without Joseph" would not have this search term (and it should not be found in searches for 'Joseph').

 **Edge between Criterion and Option (EdgeCriterionOption):**